March 13, 2014

 Q: What can be done to end animal testing for cosmetics?

 A: One approach is through legislative and policy initiatives that prohibit the testing of cosmetics on animals.
+The Humane Cosmetics Act was introduced in the United States and if enacted would prohibit animal testing for cosmetics in the U.S. and the import of animal-tested cosmetics.
 Europe has led the way by banning all animal testing for cosmetic products and the sale of all newly animal-tested cosmetics.
 A longer term approach is to develop non-animal tests that provide a broader range of human safety information—including information about cancer and birth defects—that would provide complete evaluation of new products.
 Until that time, an effective approach is consumer pressure; companies will get the idea if consumers show a strong preference for cruelty-free cosmetics and support an end to cosmetics animal testing.

 Q: What is the Be Cruelty-Free campaign doing to spare animals from cosmetics testing?

 A: The Humane Society of the United States and Humane Society International are committed to ending animal testing—forever.
 Through our Be Cruelty-Free campaign, we are working in the U.S. and around the globe to create a world where animals no longer have to suffer to produce lipstick and shampoo.
-We're campaigning hard to be sure the promised European ban on selling animal-tested cosmetics is enforced without delay, and we're reaching out to legislators and regulators in the U.S., Canada, Asia, and South America to achieve lasting progress for animals.
+In the United States, the Humane Cosmetics Act was introduced, which if enacted would prohibit animal testing for cosmetics in the U.S. and the import of animal-tested cosmetics.
+We're campaigning to be sure the promised European ban on selling animal-tested cosmetics is enforced without delay, and we're reaching out to legislators and regulators in the U.S., Canada, Asia, and South America to achieve lasting progress for animals.
 We are also building unprecedented partnerships with scientists from universities, private companies, and government agencies worldwide to support and push for a totally new 21st-century approach to testing that combines ultra-fast cell tests and sophisticated computer models to deliver human-relevant results in hours, unlike some animal tests that can take months or years.

 Q: How can I help?